Gold Coast Suburb Profile - Southport

 Richard Gardiner was the first European to settle in the area which was known as Nerang Creek Heads.
 In 1869, Gardiner built a home and a wharf at the river end of Queen St. Following Gardiner's lead, the Loder family joined him, then many others.

-Southport developed as the Gold Coast's central business district due to its accessibility to the seal and rail.
+Southport developed as the Gold Coast's central business district due to its accessibility to the sea and rail.
+The suburb continues to be the main hub of business on the Gold Coast.

 Southport Retirement